 ArcGIS for Server includes the following:

-You can access your GIS web services in, desktop, mobile, and browser-based applications and combine them with services on the open web such as Bing Maps, OpenStreetMap, or content shared in ArcGIS Online.
+You can access your GIS web services in, desktop, mobile, and browser-based applications and combine them with services shared using ArcGIS Online.

 ArcGIS for Server is engineered from first principles to support widely adopted web standards.
 Publishing your information using ArcGIS for Server enables your content to be easily used in numerous settings without any heavy lifting.

 ArcGIS for Server leverages standard web interfaces for all services, including: